-For an attachment, the applicant will have to credibly show that he has an unsecured and due claim against the debtor, that there is a ground for an attachment as provided for in the DEBA, and that there are assets owned by the debtor (article 272 DEBA).
+For an attachment (article 271 DEBA), the applicant will have to credibly show that he has an unsecured and due claim against the debtor, that there is a ground for an attachment as provided for in the DEBA, and that there are assets owned by the debtor in Switzerland (article 272 DEBA).
 The debtor has to credibly show the location of the debtor's assets.